tasmota/docs/docs/Getting-Started.md

     *In this example [Termite](https://www.compuphase.com/software_termite.htm) on Windows is used.*

     Download Termite and extract the .exe file, no installation necessary.
-Connect your serial-to-USB adapter or NodeMCU/D1 mini to the computer.
+Connect your serial programmer or NodeMCU/D1 mini to the computer.

     ![Termite setup](https://user-images.githubusercontent.com/5904370/55745914-abe39d00-5a38-11e9-91d8-1b8e16ed34d3.png)